 How to make a Tunisian tajine

 - Start by cooking the onions, chicken, and potatoes.
 I used equal amounts of chicken and potatoes and cooked the mixture until the potatoes were almost done.
 I had to check quite a few times in between and added a small splash of water from time to time.

-- The potatoes were diced quite finely, about 1 cm/ 0.4 inches, and needed about 8-10 minutes cooking time until almost done.
+- The potatoes were diced quite finely, about 1 cm/ 0.4 inches, and needed about 8-10 minutes of cooking time until almost done.
 But start checking after 5 minutes or so.

-- I added 150 g/ 1 cup peas towards the end of the cooking time.
+- I added 150 g/ 1 cup of peas towards the end of the cooking time.
 They don’t need to be defrosted before you add them to the pan.

 - I had Gouda cheese.
 However, Cheddar, Gruyère, and even Parmesan (or a mixture) can be used instead.

 - When it comes to spices, be generous!
-This Tunisian frittata should be bold in taste, more flavorful than an Italian frittata or a Spanish tortilla.
+This Tunisian frittata should be bold in taste, and more flavorful than an Italian frittata or a Spanish tortilla.
 I used turmeric, cayenne pepper, black pepper, ground cumin, ground coriander, and ras-el-hanout to spice the tajine.

 What is Ras-el-hanout